 I would have rather walked naked through rush hour traffic than admit I needed help.

 I was sitting in traffic in the summer of 2011 when I had the splendid realization that my critical voice must have gone on sabbatical.
 A new voice had come to town; a voice more comparable to a trusted girlfriend.
 At times she is sassy but never shaming or pushy.
+She always told me the truth and helped me see my strengths.
 With her help, I could effectively manage those damn critics when they return!
 Viola’, My Girlfriend Voice was born!

 Most people are familiar with what we call the inner-critic; the voices in our head which are driven by fear and anxiety.
 I have at least 14 of these bitches – and I’ll tell you more about them later.
 My Girlfriend Voice is your positive voice; supportive and intuitive voice.
 She doesn’t shame, humiliate, criticize or threaten you.
 She is your gal-pal-bestie-got-your-back-kind-of support system sister.
 She’s been with you since Day 1 and no one knows you better!

 My Girlfriend Voice does not believe that I am less than, too much or not enough.
 In fact, it is the opposite.
-I am perfect right here right now.
+I am good, right here right now.
+Flawsome – flawed AND awesome!

 I love tapping into that unadulterated omnipresent support system!
 My Girlfriend Voice doesn’t require any fancy equipment, a guru in Beverly Hills or even a trip to a remote mountain top.
 No talent is required.
-You just need the willingness to hear the voice inside you.
+You just need the willingness to pause and listen in to the voice inside you.

 My Girlfriend Voice is a community where we focus on developing your Inner Whisperer, your Inner Mentor.
 It’s a platform where curiosity breeds compassion.
 I still dance with my demons so writing and illustrating My Girlfriend Voice helps hold me accountable.
 Old habits die hard, Girlfriend, and it is easy to return the that old comfortable sorry state even knowing it’s not good for me.
 I can go back there from time to time but it’s not a place I’ll take up residence.